#5. 101 things in 1001 days: Attend a UU church meeting.

 Now if only I could understand how the can opener works.

-Thanks for BlogHer for featuring this post on its Life tab.
+Thanks to BlogHer for featuring this post on its Life tab.